Kate Trew, FdA, MBACP

-I adapt and tailor my skills to each client’s individual needs, taking an integrative approach.
+I adapt and tailor my skills to each client’s individual needs, taking an eclectic approach.
 I work with my clients to ensure they can get the most out of their counselling sessions.
 I endeavour to offer a space where clients can feel understood and accepted.

 Training, qualifications & experience

 I have a Foundation Degree in Humanistic Counselling based on Transactional Analysis.
 I am also a registered member of the British Association of Counselling and Psychotherapy (BACP) with over four years of client experience.
 As a registered member of the BACP, I abide by their ethical guidelines, requirements for Supervision, and continuing professional development.